FSO: Technology Introduction

 History of Free Space Optics

-Originally developed by the military and NASA, FSO has been used for more than 30 years to provide fast communication links in remote locations.
-CableFree has extensive experience in this area: its experts were in the labs developing prototype FSO systems in Europe mid ’90s, before others had even started to think about the technology.
+Originally developed by the military and NASA, FSO has been used for over 30 years to deliver high-speed communication links, particularly in remote locations.
+CableFree brings deep expertise to this field- its engineers were developing prototype FSO systems in the mid-1990s, before most others had even begun exploring the technology.

 Free Space Optics - FSO Electromagnetic Spectrum